Indonesia says it has detected first locally transmitted Omicron case - ExBulletin

-JAKARTA, Dec.28 (Reuters) – Indonesian health officials carried out a contact tracing on Tuesday after detecting the Southeast Asian country’s first case of the rapidly spreading variant of the Omicron coronavirus in the community, the community said. head of the Ministry of Health, Siti Nadia Tarmizi.
+JAKARTA (Reuters) – Indonesian health authorities conducted a contact tracing on Tuesday after detecting the Southeast Asian country’s first case of the Omicron coronavirus variant in the community, the health ministry official said , Siti Nadia Tarmizi.

 Earlier this month, President Joko Widodo urged people to adhere to health protocols after authorities said an employee at an isolation hospital in Jakarta tested positive for the variant.